tiprankstipranks

 We are subject to postal regulations and processes, which could adversely affect our financial performance.

 A significant portion of our business is subject to regulation and oversight by the USPS, posts in other major markets, and the governmental bodies that regulate the posts themselves.
 These postal authorities have the power to regulate some of our current products and services and to establish guidelines for postage rates.
 They also must approve many of our new product and service offerings before we can bring them to market.
 If new product and service offerings are not approved or there are significant conditions to approval, our ability to grow the business and in turn, our financial performance, could be adversely affected.
-Additionally, if favorable postage rates are reversed, regulations on existing products or services are changed, posts utilize their position in the market or their role as product regulator to limit competition in areas where the posts themselves offer solutions, or if we fall out of compliance with the posts' regulations, our financial performance could be adversely affected.
+Additionally, if favorable postage rates are reversed, regulations on existing products, rates or services are changed, legal or regulatory changes cause posts to change their operating models in a way that disadvantages our business, posts utilize their position in the market or their role as product regulator to limit competition in areas where the posts themselves offer solutions, or if we fall out of compliance with the posts' regulations, our financial performance could be adversely affected.

 Taxation & Government Incentives - Risk 1